himza25/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 5. 00...99: This task prints numbers from 0 to 99, each separated by a comma and space.
 Each number is printed with two digits, and the sequence ends with a newline.
 6. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need: This task prints all possible different combinations of two digits in ascending order.
 Digits must be unique and combinations are not repeated.
 7. islower: A function that checks if a character is in lowercase.
 It uses the ord() function to determine this without importing any module or using str.upper() and str.isupper().
+8. To uppercase: A function that prints a string in uppercase followed by a new line.
+It uses the ord() and chr() functions to achieve this without importing any module or using str.upper() and str.isupper().